ryjen/libcoda-db/README.md

 a sqlite, mysql and postgres wrapper + active record (ish) implementation.

-Disclaimers:
-- use in production at your own risk, no support or warranty
-- my code style does not use camel case for c++

 Why another library?
 --------------------

 Why not?
-It was good fun and I like it better than the other libraries.
+It was good fun and I like it.

+Other libraries are kinda nice, but sometimes you don't want to deal with DDL generation or unintuitive syntax.

 Building
 --------